 As a collegiate four-year scholarship goalkeeper for the University of Wyoming, I was selected captain as a junior and senior, was voted the teams Most Inspirational Player, and earned the Pokes Strength Award.
 I studied Communications with a focus in Technology Education, and yes, am still proud to say I was the Computer Lab Manager for the College of Education.
 I also interned with the Wyoming Women’s Business Center, a non-profit arm of the Wyoming Small Business Development (SBD) that focused exclusively on women in business, certainly giving me valuable insight for my career today.

-Women’s Football Development
+Women’s Soccer Development

 After speaking on a media panel at the FIFA Women’s Symposium at the 2011 Women’s World Cup, I joined FIFA Women’s Football Development as a Marketing and Communications Instructor.